ebellocchia/telegram_payment_bot/README.md

 The indexes of these columns are set in the configuration file.
 It is possible to add other columns beside these if necessary, they are simply ignored by the bot.

-## Test Mode

-Test mode can be used to test the bot without any effect on the users of the group.
-When active:
-- Users are not kicked from the group if they don't have a username or haven't paid, in any case (i.e. when running a command, when joining the group, during periodical checks)
-- Emails are not sent to the users that haven't paid yet

-Moreover, the payment task period will be applied in minutes instead of hours.
-This allows to quickly check if it is working.

 ## Channel Limitations

 When used in channels: